justinquinnb/justinquinnb/README.md

 ---
 ### Not just a developer...
 I have my fair share of technical know-how, but I'm not *just* a developer typing away at my RGB keyboard each day.
-Outside of programming, I'm the founding president of UGA's largest tech club on campus, [DevDogs @ UGA](https://linktr.ee/devdogs), and its affiliate [Google Developer Groups on Campus: UGA](https://gdg.community.dev/gdg-on-campus-university-of-georgia-athens-united-states/)--you should check them out!
-With entrepreneurship courses and skills accruing each year, I also eagerly await the opportunity to forge my own path in the business world too, building software with an impact on the global stage.
+Outside of programming, I'm the founding president of UGA's largest tech club, [DevDogs @ UGA](https://linktr.ee/devdogs), and its affiliate [Google Developer Groups on Campus: UGA](https://gdg.community.dev/gdg-on-campus-university-of-georgia-athens-united-states/)--you should check them out!
+With entrepreneurship courses and skills accruing each year, I also eagerly await the opportunity to forge my own path in the business world, building software with an impact on the global stage.

 ### But...
 I am a software developer at heart! 🧑‍💻
 I primarily write in Java and Kotlin, but have experience with C++ and Python too.